Frequently Asked Questions

 How long is the interview?

-I recommend blocking out 90 minutes, and I anticipate interviews will range between 30 - 90 minutes.
+The interview may range from 30 - 90 minutes.
 Some may be slightly shorter or longer, as each conversation will be slightly different.
-But my aim is to try to keep to time, whilst also giving you space to share your experience in a way that feels comfortable for you.
+The aim it to keep within this time slot, whilst also giving you space to share your experience in a way that feels comfortable for you.

 What are you going to ask me?

-Remember - it is a guide and not a script, and I may go on tangents to explore something interesting you have said
+Remember - it is a guide and not a script, and the interview may explore new areas of interest depending on what if shared

 Are there any risks?